Easy Pie Crust Recipe Step-by-Step Tutorial

 Ingredients

-- 1/2 teaspoon salt use 1 tsp. if using unsalted butter
+- 1/2 teaspoon (4g) salt use 1 tsp. if using unsalted butter

 Instructions

-- Add the first 4 ingredients (flours, sugar, salt) to the bowl of a food processor.
-Cut butter into 12 pieces and add to dry ingredients.
+- Add the first 4 ingredients (flours, sugar, salt) to the bowl of a food processor and pulse a couple times.
+Cut each cube of butter into 12 pieces and add to the dry ingredients.
 Pulse until coarse crumbs (medium-small) form, about 12-15 pulses.

-- Add vinegar and 4 tablespoons ice water to mixture and pulse only until the dough starts to form along the edges of bowl but is still crumbly (about 10-14 pulses).
+- Add vinegar and 1/2 cup ice water to mixture and pulse until the dough starts to form along the edges of bowl but is still a bit crumbly (about 14-15 pulses).

-- Grab a bit of dough and squeeze to see if it holds together - if edges are still crumbly, add a bit more water - 1/2 tablespoon at a time - as needed.
-The dough in the bowl should still look fairly crumbly.
+- Grab a bit of dough and squeeze to see if it holds together – if edges are still crumbly, add a bit more water – 1 tablespoon at a time – as needed.
+The dough in the bowl should still look fairly crumbly but with some areas forming larger clumps.

-- Divide dough onto 2 pieces of waxed paper (or plastic).
-Grab the edges of one of the paper squares to bring dough together into a flattened disc, using hands to press & shape through the paper as needed.
-Wrap paper around the disc, repeat with other dough and refrigerate 30 minutes to an hour (or up to 2 days).****
+- Divide the dough onto 2 pieces of waxed paper (or plastic).
+Grab the edges of one of the paper squares to bring the crumbly dough together into a flattened disc, using hands to press & shape through the paper as needed.
+Wrap paper around the disc, repeat with other dough and refrigerate 30 minutes (or up to 2 days).***

-- Transfer the rolled dough to a pie plate and fit into plate, making sure the crust is touching the entire bottom of the plate (press down on the sides as needed to make sure the bottom is not stretched).
-Trim any edges that are a lot bigger than others - just here and there.
+- Transfer the rolled dough to a pie plate, either by rolling onto the rolling pin and then unrolling over the pie plate or by folding in half or quarters before lifting it the the pie plate and unfolding.
+Fit the crust into plate, making sure it is touching the entire bottom of the plate (press down on the sides as needed to make sure the bottom is not stretched).
+Trim any edges that are a lot bigger than others – just here and there.
 You'll want 1 to 1½ inches overhang to roll and shape nice edges.
+(TIP: I don't trim anymore, I just fold it under to create a bigger edge and it helps minimize shrinkage.)

-- Shape edge by rolling under the overhang, filling any areas that need it with extra dough, and smoothing edge until even.
+- Shape edge by folding under the overhang, filling any areas that need it with extra dough, and smoothing edge until even.
 Shape with desired technique: fluting, fork edge, etc.

-- Prebake: To bake for a cream pie, preheat oven to 400 degrees, prick bottom of dough and bake for 15 minutes or until browned (using pie weights or not - it's up to you).
+- To bake the crust for a cream pie or other type of pie with a prebaked crust, preheat oven to 400 degrees, prick bottom of dough and bake for 15 minutes or until browned (using pie weights or not – it's up to you).

 Notes